8Mmmonstr8/ItCompanyApp/README.md

 - Change all usernames and passwords in this file as You wish or left it as it is.
 - in root use command "mvnw clean package" for packaging a jar file from the code.
 - in root use command "docker compose up".
 It will pack images to docker containers and you will able to reach the App using hhtp requests.
-- for convinient use of the App there is Postman collection in root folder.
+- for convinient use of the App there is Postman collection in root folder, called "App.postman_collection.json".